MetroModelingServices/integrated_workflow/mce_supply_inputs_24hr.md

 The following files specify the supply input data contract for the MCE tool.
 These inputs are specific to the 24 hour peak-spread assignments.
 All input data are OMX or CSV format and located in the ./\_mceInputs/ subdirectory for each alternative.

- For each input, *time period* defines the hour of the assignment period.
-Format is <start + end hour>.
+ For each input, <*time period*> defines the hour of the assignment period.
+Format is <start hour + end hour>.
 Time periods are as follow:

         0001:  00:00 - 01:00 (midnight - 1am)
         0102:  01:00 - 02:00 (1am - 2am)